benders5e/benders5e/pro-bending.md

     - If your team lands three attacks in one round, you gain advantage on your roll to impress the crowd.

 ## Bending X Leagues
 Leagues with more lax rules exist.
 In these far more dangerous matches, any manifestation of the elements is allowed, including ice, lightning, magma, plants, and more.
+Raw materials the benders cannot create themselves, such as plants and metal, are provided.

-Furthermore, none of the fouls in regular Pro Bending are against the rules in Bending X.
+Furthermore, the list of fouls in Bending X is significantly shorter:

+> #### Bending X Fouls
+> - Stepping outside your zone
+> - Knocking an opponent off the side of the ring (instead of the back)

 <br/>